getditto/rust-bitcode/README.md

 download a zip file.
 It will have a name of the form `rust-ios-arm64-xxx.zip`.

 Unzip the file and open a terminal to the extracted directory.
+Remove the quarantine flag so the binaries will be trusted, then run the installation
-Run the installation script:
+script:

 ```
+xattr -r -d com.apple.quarantine .
 ./install.sh
 ```